A public wiki

 A timeline

-Six anchor dates between the exhibition's opening and its current life at Clervaux.
+Eight anchor dates between the exhibition's opening and its current life at Clervaux — including the 2025 70th anniversary and the 2026 conservation crisis at Clervaux Castle.

 24 Jan 1955 The exhibition opens at the Museum of Modern Art in New York.
 Galleries designed by Paul Rudolph; prologue leaflet by Carl Sandburg.